-A Word about the originator:
+A Word about the originator and Why people prefer Jaipur tours?

 Jaipur is the capital and largest city of Rajasthan, India.
 Jaipur is also known as the Pink city.
 This city was manufactured in 1727 AD by the ruler of Amber Fort Maharaja Sawai Jai Singh II.
 Jai Singh consulted several books on architecture and architects while planning the layout of Jaipur.
 The Vastu Shastra and Shilpa Shastra principles were taken into consideration.
 The city was isolated into nine rectangular segments, the two which is contained the state buildings and palaces and the remaining seven is for public.
 The city was painted pink to welcome the Prince of Wales.

 Sawai jai singh found time for encouraging people to study astronomy and energy for cosmic observations.
 The cosmic observations are made to determine the best time to start the journey and he found it very important.
 The work done by sawai Jai Singh still get by at Delhi, Jaipur, Varanasi, Mathura & Ujjain.
 The vision of sawai jai singh can be observed and felt by tourists, traveler wherever they are in Jaipur.
 There is lot of work done in 1727 AD which turned Jaipur into capital of Rajasthan.
 The splendid design, construction, planning and wall prints attract people.
-It represent the culture and tradition which Sawai jai singh want to be carried forward.
+It represents the culture and tradition which Sawai jai singh want to be carried forward.

 The Pink city was built in an organized way by Vidyadhar Bhattacharya who was educated in Sanskrit manuals on city planning and architecture.
 He took consideration of the Vastu-Shastra, an old structural treatise.
 It has nine rectangular pieces isolated by opposite streets having a market on the ground floor and workplaces or living arrangements on the floors above.
 The Pink City was strengthened by high dividers and doors.
 The same arrangement was noticed in the Indus Valley human progress which is said to have naturally aerate and cool the city.
 Jaipur has steadily changed into a metropolitan city, contemporary in its feel and up to date in its way of life.
-The rich culture of Jaipur can be made familiar with its Art, Music, Tradition, Lifestyle and Architecture.
+The rich culture of Jaipur tourism can be made familiar with its Art, Music, Tradition, Lifestyle and Architecture.
 Historic monuments are very fascinating and splendid.
 It attracts tourist all over the world as it turns out to be the best place.
 The people in Rajasthan love to dance on rajasthani folk songs.
-Jaipur have many more famous things like fast-food chains, handicrafts, Legacy lodgings and the world’s best known brands accessible off the racks.
+Jaipur Tour have many more famous things like fast-food chains, handicrafts, Legacy lodgings and the world’s best known brands accessible off the racks.

-Tourist Attraction Spots:
+Jaipur Tourist Attraction Spots:

 The City Palace: –It is a complex in Jaipur which includes Chandra Mahal and Mubarak Mahal.
 This is the place where Maharaja use to seat and ruled from.
 It has a splendid architectural construction which is also of colour Pink.
 It have huge walls and gates ornately designed, the spectacular view can be captured from the palace.
 The construction of city palace was done in 1729 to 1732 AD by Sawai Jai Singh ll.
 Now it’s a museum and a tourist attraction place so that they can come and explore.
 The museum comprises of the uniform of the Royal Rulers, weapons and amour, beautiful handicrafts, an art gallery, carpets and other antiques.
 It is very attractive monument in Jaipur.